arminmoin/ML-Quadrat/README.md

 ### How to install ML2?
 **System requirements and software prerequisites:**
 We recommend a normal PC/laptop with at least 4GB of main memory (RAM) and at least 1GB of free disk space.
 In this tutorial, we use a x86_64 Linux system with the Ubuntu 20.04.2 LTS (focal) operating system.
-Please install the following software before proceeding with the installation of ML2:
+Please install the following software before proceeding with the installation of ML2 (use ```sudo su``` to run the commands as root and at the end ```exit``` in order to get back to the non-root user):

 1. [Git](https://git-scm.com/):
 ```
+sudo su
 apt-get install git
 ```
 2. [The Java Runtime Environment (JRE) and the Java Development Kit (JDK)](https://www.java.com/en/download/):